zoometh/C14/README.md

 # Time modeling

 A dating is the positioning of an ***event*** or ***duration*** on a timeline correlatively to the positioning of another event or duration.
 A dating makes it possible to say *this happened before*, or *this happened after*, or *this happened during*.
 Important difficulties can come from the uncertainty of the dating (*date* ± *delta*) and the need of class interval for comparison (First Republic, Empire, etc.).
 To manage this uncertainty, statistics are required (randomization, confidence intervals, bayesian modeling, etc.)

+Archaeological relative datings (e.g. stratigraphical relations, chrono-stylistic) or absolute datings (e.g. ^14^C) will permit to respond to the question: 'When ?'.
+Along with geography, time is the second dimension of historical processes.
+For example, agriculture and breeding appear in South-Eastern Europe ca. 6800 BC, animal traction complex appears and spread on continental Europe between 3600 and 2500 BC, etc. Statistics of gene-culture coevolution will be conducted taking count of the chronological resolution of the datings (AMS dating on carporemains *vs* old excavations stratigraphy).
+During the analysis, time will be considered as a real dimension for the characterization of social groups and social changes -- and not only as the support of spatial and statistical analyses.
+Hypotheses (e.g. neutral changes, population continuity), methods (e.g. fit to the Poisson law, Allen's interval algebra) will be set up to measure the differences between social groups or social changes.
+Within others R applications, `ts`, will permit to manage time series.
+On maps, diffusion processes and delays will be displayed with isochrone lines interpolating point pattern (e.g. ^14^C of earliest proofs of breeding to study farming diffusion).
+Temporal dynamism of gene-culture coevolution will be also displayed with the `leaflet` R package.
+Time dimension enters also in the agent-based modeling (ABM).

 ## Notions and operators